mx-psi/tfg/text/Mathematics/quantum_mechanics.md

 :::

 If we apply a unitary operation on each subsystem the resulting operation is also a unitary operation.
-This is given by the following proposition:
+This is given by the following well-known proposition:

 :::{.proposition}
 Let $H_1,H_2$ be finite dimensional Hilbert spaces with orthonormal basis $B_1 = \{u_i\}_{i \in I}, B_2 = \{v_j\}_{j \in J}$ respectively and let $U_i: H_i \to H_i$ ($i = 1,2$) be unitary operators.